daronphang/programming-resources/networking/protocols/BGP.md

 ## Border Gateway Protocol (BGP)

-BGP is a set of rules that determine the best network routes for data transmission on the internet.
-The internet consists of thousands of private, public, corporate, and government networks linked together through standardized protocols, devices, and communication technologies.
-When you browse the internet, data travels across multiple networks before reaching its destination. **BGP's responsibility is to look at all the available paths that data could travel and select the best route**, which means hopping between autonomous systems.

 BGP is the protocol that makes the internet work by enabling data routing.
+BGP manages how packets are routed across the Internet, directing packets between networks managed by enterprises or service providers.
 When a user in Singapore loads a website with origin servers in Argentina, BGP is the protocol that enables that communication to happen quickly and efficiently.

+BGP is a set of rules that determine the best network routes for data transmission on the Internet.
+The Internet consists of thousands of private, public, corporate, and government networks linked together through standardized protocols, devices, and communication technologies.
+When you browse the Internet, data travels across multiple networks before reaching its destination. **BGP's responsibility is to look at all the available paths that data could travel and select the best route**, which means hopping between autonomous systems.

 BGP creates network stability by guaranteeing that routers can adapt to route failures.
 When one path goes down, BGP quickly finds a new path.
 BGP makes routing decisions based on paths, defined by rules or network policies set by network administrators.

-### Autonomous systems
+### Autonomous systems (AS)

-The internet is a network of networks, and broken up into hundreds of thousands of smaller networks known as **autonomous systems (AS)**.
-Each of these networks is essentially a large pool of routers run by a single organization.
+The Internet is a network of networks, and broken up into hundreds of thousands of smaller networks known as **autonomous systems (AS)**.
+Each of these network is essentially a large pool of routers run by a single organization e.g. ISP.
+An AS may have many subnetworks, but they all share the same routing policy.

-The structure of the internet is constantly changing, and every AS must be kept up to date with information regarding new routes as well as obsolete routes.
+The structure of the Internet is constantly changing, and every AS must be kept up to date with information regarding new routes as well as obsolete routes.
 This is done through **peering sessions** where each AS connects to neighboring ASes with a TCP/IP connection for the purpose of sharing routing information.

-BGP is the standard routing protocol used to exchange routing information between different networks AS on the Internet.
-BGP makes decisions based on network policies and path attributes to determine the best routes for data packets.

 ### Who operates BGP autonomous systems?